GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/thermoPoromechanics/1DCooling/Example.rst

 .. plot:: docs/sphinx/advancedExamples/validationStudies/thermoPoromechanics/1DCooling/plot1DCooling.py

-The left panel shows the stress induced by the confined cooling.
+The figure on the left shows the stress induced by the confined cooling.
 Up to :math:`-\Delta T \approx 39` K the two models are indistinguishable and follow the elastic line :math:`-E \alpha \Delta T` exactly.
 Past that threshold, the elastic rock keeps accumulating tensile stress and reaches 17.8 kPa at the end of the cooling, whereas the Drucker-Prager rock **yields** and its stress saturates at the analytical cap :math:`\sigma_{f}`, matching to machine precision.

-The middle panel explains the mechanism in the invariant plane.
-Because :math:`\sigma_{xx} = \sigma_{zz} = 0`, the loading path is the straight line :math:`Q = 3P`,
-whatever the amount of cooling.
+The figure in the middle explains the mechanism in the invariant plane.
+Because :math:`\sigma_{xx} = \sigma_{zz} = 0`, the loading path is the straight line :math:`Q = 3P`, whatever the amount of cooling.
 The elastic path simply crosses the Drucker-Prager envelope and keeps going, which is physically inadmissible; the elasto-plastic path stops on the envelope and slides along it.

-The right panel gives the kinematic counterpart.
-Up to the failure threshold the two columns contract identically.
-Past it, the roles reverse with respect to the stress plot: the elasto-plastic column, whose stress is now frozen, contracts **more** than the elastic one, reaching :math:`-32.7` against :math:`-29.7` µm.
+The figure on the right shows the kinematic counterpart.
+Up to the failure threshold, the two columns contract identically.
+Beyond it, the roles reverse with respect to the stress plot: the elasto-plastic column, whose stress is now frozen, contracts **more** than the elastic one, reaching :math:`-32.7` against :math:`-29.7` µm.
 Plastic flow converts what would have been additional stress into additional strain.
 GEOS matches the analytical displacement of both